Rebstorm/dthack17/documentation/install_yotta.md

-# Calliope for Pro's: Install Guide
+# Calliope for Pro's: Installation and more guide

 Before you can start to hack directly on the calliope with `C / C++` you need to install some build tools and software.
 Everything we need is available from GitHub or other public sites, and best of all its ***open source***.